Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Conclusions

 \section{Conclusions}

-This work aimed at providing implementation procedures to accelerate the optimal solution of the site and power assignment problem in wireless networks.
-We proposed a reformulation leading to more efficient branching and presolve operations for reducing the big-$M$ and the problem size.
-The presolve is based on a reduced cost fixing procedure.
-Computational tests on several realistic instances of this problem confirmed the efficiency of our proposals, which, compared to the standard solution of the natural formulation of the problem, resulted in faster solution times.
-However, the reduced cost fixing procedure should only be used when proper upper bounds can be computed quickly: this is not trivial in all cases, particularly when high-quality service is required.
-In this direction, our fixing heuristic was crucial to the success of this approach.
+In this paper we worked on improving the natural formulation proposed in the literature of wireless network design for the site and power assignment problem.
+Specifically, we provided several presolve operations to reduce the number of problem variables and overall problem size, along with valid cliques and variable upper bounds to reduce solution times.
+We also proposed an aggressive reduction scheme based on a reduced cost fixing procedure that reduces the big-M values, strengthening the formulation and reducing the problem size.
+Computational tests were conducted on authentic 4G LTE data from the Municipality of Bologna in Italy.
+The results confirmed the efficacy of our proposals, which, compared to the standard solution of traditional problem formulation, resulted in faster solution times.
+Indeed, only with our proposals we could efficiently solve large instances of the problem to optimality, in solution times consistent with planning operations.
+However, the reduced cost fixing procedure can be used only when proper upper bounds can be computed quickly: this is not trivial in all cases, particularly when high-quality service is required.